ada-popovic/markdown_archive/README.md

 1. The Name

-  known as snow domes , snow shakers, water domes, water balls, snow scenes and blizzard weights
+  Snow globes are also known as snow domes, snow shakers, water domes, water balls, snow scenes and blizzard weights.

 2. The Snow Material

-  The ''snow'' was made of ground rice, bone, ceramic, camphor and wax or porcelain; today it is almost always tiny bits of plastic.

-  isn't that accurate? it used to be snowing snow, but now, because of our need to own things, it snowing plastic.
+  The 'snow' was historicallly made of ground rice, bone, ceramic, camphor and wax or porcelain–today it is almost always tiny bits of plastic.
+Does it not sound ironically accurate?
+On planet Earth it used to be snowing real, natural snow, but now, if consumptionism and carelessness towards environmental issues continues, we just might drown in a blizzard of plastic waste.

-  how accurate is it that in the majority of mainstream snowglobes, which are supposed to be reminiscent of a magical event of snow globe, it already snows plastic (instead more natural materials like rice, wax, bone).
-Perhaps one day the snow on our Earth globe will follow.
-As the natural occurence of snow decreasee, the amount of plastic covering our planet increases.

-  One of our unique designs included a 120mm snowglobe on a solid silver base which was given to President Bill Clinton.
-The snowglobe contained the original confetti which was thrown at his inauguration party.
+  Apart from that the 'snow material' can be anything small enough and fitting the scene.
+For example a snowglobe given to President Bill Clinton contained the original confetti which was thrown at his inauguration party and a snowglobe promoting the horror movie 'Halloween' contained material supposed to resemble blood splashing all around the horrific scene.

 |<img src="https://github.com/ada-popovic/markdown_archive/blob/master/research/images/penguinglobe.jpg" title ="Penguin" width="30%"/>|  <img src="https://github.com/ada-popovic/markdown_archive/blob/master/research/images/glitterglobe.jpg" title ="Glitter" width="30%"/>|  <img src="https://github.com/ada-popovic/markdown_archive/blob/master/research/images/mars.gif" title ="Mars" width="30%"/>|
 |--|--|--|